Jean-Tinland/simple-bar/README.md

 A [yabai](https://github.com/koekeishiya/yabai) status bar widget for [Übersicht](https://github.com/felixhageloh/uebersicht) inspired by [nibar](https://github.com/kkga/nibar), [yabar](https://github.com/AlexNaga/yabar) and [this reddit post](https://www.reddit.com/r/unixporn/comments/chwk89/yabai_yabai_and_gruvbox_with_custom_ubersicht_bar/).

+⚠️ **As I do not pocess a M1 mac book I can't solve any issue happening on these models.
+Feel free to open some pull requests if you want to help me about these.
+See "Compatibility & requirements" section for more information.** ⚠️

 A more "lite" & less ressource greedy version is available [here](https://github.com/Jean-Tinland/simple-bar-lite).

 ## Features